Editing Python code

 If you write a great code snippet that you'd like to share, feel free to post it in a gist and let us know.
 We may be able to include it in a future release of Visual Studio.

 Navigating your code

 The navigation bar is displayed at the top of each editor window and includes a two-level list of definitions.
 The left drop-down contains top-level class and function definitions in the current file; the right drop-down displays a list of definitions within the scope shown in the left.
-As you move around in the editor, these update to show your current context, and you can also select an entry from these lists to jump directly to in.
+As you move around in the editor, the lists update to show your current context, and you can also select an entry from these lists to jump directly to in.

 To hide the navigation bar, go to Tools > Options > Text Editor > Python > General and clear Settings > Navigation bar.

 Go To Definition quickly jumps from the use of an identifier (such as a function name, class, or variable), to the source code where it's defined.
 You invoke it by right-clicking an identifier and selecting Go To Definition or, by placing the caret in the identifier and pressing F12.
 It works across your code and external libraries provided that source code is available.
 If library source code is not available, Go To Definition jumps to the relevant